M-Media-Group/Vue3-SPA-starter-template/README.md

 - Github Actions for CI to run unit and end-to-end tests
 - Netlify TOML file for easy deployment on Netlify
 - CI validation for missing translation keys
-- Pre-commit hooks for linting and testing right before committing
+- Pre-push (or pre-commit if you want) hooks for linting and testing right before pushing

 ## Project Setup